 Jerod Killick is a Canadian fine art photographer from Vancouver, British Columbia.
 His creative works are frequently characterized as, 'moody,' 'authentic,' and 'grounding.'
 Jerod is known to spend hours getting to know the people in his photos, paying special attention to how individual dynamics are expressed with the world.

 Jerod is particularly drawn to the film and Polaroid picture making process as a method for revealing what he sees in others.
-He also finds inspiration from time spent with family back in Norway, moments from his childhood in Southeast Alaska, and high plaines deserts of the Pacific Northwest, a place that continues to inform much of the work in his portfolio.
+He also finds inspiration from time spent with family back in Norway, moments from his childhood in Southeast Alaska, and the high plaines deserts of the Pacific Northwest.

 In 2008, Killick's work was featured in Blur Magazine (Issue 18).
 Most recently, a selection of his favourite images went on display at the Lab Art Show, put on by Glitz Entertainment, in 2014.